 Secondary menus are located in the header bar and include menu items for the current view or content item.
-This differentiates them from Preferences and About)., which include menu items that relate to an entire application (such as
+This differentiates them from Preferences and About "Name")., which include menu items that relate to an entire application (such as

 Secondary menus can be used to host controls that relate to a particular content item which is being displayed in the application window (such as a document, contact, conversation or photo).
 They are typically used in combination with in-window navigation or, since both these arrangements feature separate views or areas for content items to be shown.